souravprasad267/stockticker/README.md

 ---

 # StockTicker

-StockTicker is a Next.js application that displays real-time prices of five most popular cryptocurrencies: Bitcoin, Ethereum, Tether, Solana and Dogecoin.
+StockTicker is a Next.js application that displays real time prices of five most popular cryptocurrencies: Bitcoin, Ethereum, Tether, Solana and Dogecoin.
 The application updates prices every 10 seconds, fetching data from [`api.livecoinwatch.com`](https://www.livecoinwatch.com/tools/api) and storing it in a MongoDB database.
 It features a simple UI with a table for displaying cryptocurrency prices and a modal for selecting a specific cryptocurrency.

 ## Features

-- Real-time price updates every 10 seconds
+- Real time price updates every 10 seconds

 - Supports Bitcoin, Ethereum, Tether, Solana and Dogecoin